Fulham

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Fulham is higher than average nationally.
-The median income is $54,139 and the average income stands at $70,158.
-This contrasts with Greater Adelaide's figures of a median income of $52,592 and an average income of $64,886.
-Based on Wage Price Index growth of 10.83% since financial year 2022, current estimates for Fulham would be approximately $60,002 (median) and $77,756 (average) as of March 2025.
-Census 2021 income data shows that household, family and personal incomes in Fulham cluster around the 50th percentile nationally.
-Looking at income distribution, the $1,500 - 2,999 earnings band captures 28.9% of the community (904 individuals), consistent with broader trends across the region showing 31.8% in the same category.
-After housing costs, residents retain 87.0% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates that income in Fulham is higher than average nationally.
+The median income was $54,139 while the average income stood at $70,158.
+In contrast, Greater Adelaide had a median income of $52,592 and an average income of $64,886.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates as of September 2025 would be approximately $61,085 for median income and $79,159 for average income.
+Census 2021 income data shows that incomes in Fulham cluster around the 50th percentile nationally.
+The income distribution reveals that 28.9% of residents (904 individuals) fall within the $1,500 - 2,999 earnings band, consistent with broader regional trends showing 31.8% in the same category.
+After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income